-We undertake a mathematical analysis comparing the expected total energy costs of both these approaches on a gridbased sensor deployment.
+We undertake a mathematical analysis comparing the expected total energy costs of both these approaches on a grid-based sensor deployment.
 Our modelling of these query strategies allows us to study the impact of several key parameters such as the size of the network, the event and query rates, the use of data aggregation (using summaries), as well as the type of queries.
 For a fair comparison, we carefully select optimized versions of each strategy.
 In particular, we allow the storage location to be chosen optimally for the hash based data-centric storage scheme, and we use optimized inter-tooth spacing for the comb-needle approach.

 We consider two important types of one-shot queries in this paper.
 We refer to the first query type as an ALL-type query.
-These are global discovery-type queries, such as 'Give me the location of all the lions in the sensor deployed area?' or 'Return the locations that have temperature $> 60^{\circ}$ F'.
+These are global discovery-type queries, such as 'Give me the location of all the lions in the sensor deployed area?' or 'Return the locations that have temperature $\geq 60^{\circ}$ F'.
 In this case, the desired information must be obtained from all nodes in the network with relevant event information.
 The second type of query, which we refer to as an ANY-type query, is a one-shot query where any event that has the information can reply to the querier.
-Examples of such queries are 'Give me any location where a lion has been spotted in the sensor deployed area?' or 'Give me any location where the measured temperature is greater than 60° F'.
-For the ANY-type queries, we find that the entire network need not be necessarily covered by the combs in the comb-needle strategy.
-Based on this insight, we propose and analyze a modified sequential combneedle querying scheme (see Section II-C).
+Examples of such queries are 'Give me any location where a lion has been spotted in the sensor deployed area?' or 'Give me any location where the measured temperature is greater than 60 F'.
+For the ANY-type queries, the entire network need not be necessarily covered by the combs in the comb-needle strategy.
+Based on this insight, we propose and analyze a modified sequential comb-needle querying scheme (see Section 2.3).

 Our analysis yields a number of useful insights into the relative performance of structured and unstructured approaches to hybrid push-pull querying.
 In all cases, we find that the unstructured comb-needle approach outperforms the data centric storage strategy when the number of events per epoch is large, while the reverse is true for small number of events, particularly for higher query rates.
 A particularly surprising and strong finding of our analysis is that under the assumptions of our modelling (large square grid network with a single caching-enabled querying sink located at bottom left) for the cases of aggregated ALL-type queries as well as the ANY-type queries, there exist "magic numbers" dictating which approach should be used for a given application scenario.
-In particular, for ALL-type queries, we find that if the expected number of events per epoch is greater than about 40 (regardless of the query rate or the size of the network), the comb-needle strategy always outperforms data centric storage.
-For ANYtype queries, when the number of events per epoch is less than about 1.5 (regardless of the query rate or network size), the data-centric storage approach always outperformas great than about 3.2 (again, regardless of the query rate or network size), the sequential comb-needle strategy always outperforms data-centric storage.
+In particular, for ALL queries, we find that if the number of events per epoch is greater than about 40 (regardless of the query rate or size of the network), the comb-needle strategy always outperforms data centric storage.
+For ANY queries, when the number of events per epoch is less than 1.56 (regardless of the query rate or size of the network) the data centric storage strategy always outperforms the sequential comb-needle strategy.
+However, if the number of events is greater than 3.16 (regardless of the query rate or size of the network), the sequential comb-needle strategy always outperforms data-centric storage.